stefanjudis/pwt-workshop/lessons/01-tooling/02-recording-tests.md

 # Record your first PWT test

 To give you a headstart PWT provides "test recording" functionality.
+It's also known as `codegen`.
 ## Record tests via the `playwright` command

 ```bash
 $ npx playwright codegen https://danube-web.shop/
 ```

-Click around and see how your PWT script develops automatically.
+Click around in the browser that just opened and see how your PWT script develops automatically.

 ![Record tests via codegen](../../assets/01-02-recording-with-codegen.png)